Emelieh21/touch-screen-pi-sonos-app/README.md

 ## About the virtual keyboard

 The integrated virtual keyboard is a jQuery on-screen keyboard (OSK) plugin that works in the browser.
 Originally posted by Jeremy Satterfield in his [blog](http://jsatt.blogspot.com/2010/01/on-screen-keyboard-widget-using-jquery.html), [jQuery plugins](http://plugins.jquery.com/project/virtual_keyboard) and on [Snipplr](http://snipplr.com/view/21577/virtual-keyboard-widget/).
-Currently maintained by [Mottie](https://github.com/Mottie/Keyboard).For more information, see the keyboards' repository [here](https://github.com/Mottie/Keyboard).
+Currently maintained by [Mottie](https://github.com/Mottie/Keyboard).
+For more information, see the keyboards' repository [here](https://github.com/Mottie/Keyboard).

 ![image](assets/app_keyboard_open_picture.jpg)